napidev/bsdpics/README.md

 # bsdpics
-svg icons, etc. Free to use, no need to give credit.
+svg icons.
+Free to use, no need to give credit.